garyGitgit/garyGitgit.github.io/_projects/(16) sw infra.md

 <br/>
 <h4> Description </h4>
 <p>
-This project has been motivated <b>to manage and automate CI/CD with Github and Jenkins</b>.
-Github is used for configuration management based on <b>Gitflow</b>, and <b>Github webhook</b> has been used to launch build and deploy when pull request. <b>Blue Ocean</b> has been used for creating pipelines.
+The goal of this project was <b>to manage and automate CI/CD with Github and Jenkins</b>.
+Github was used for configuration management based on <b>Gitflow</b>, and <b>Github webhook</b> was used to launch build and deploy.
+The series of pipelines were created with <b>Blue Ocean</b>.
 </p>
 <br/>